-Review & Rating
+Andolini Faucets Review & Rating Updated: 03/08/18

 This Company In Brief

-Andolini is an importer that buys decorative plumbing products, including faucets and showers, from an Italian manufacturer and sells them on its proprietary website and general merchandise venues that host small businesses such as Amazon.
+Andolini is an importer that buys decorative plumbing products, including faucets and showers, from Italian and Chinese manufacturers and sells them primarily through general merchandise venues that host small businesses such as Amazon.
 Overstock and Wayfair.

-Its faucet manufacturer is M&Z Rubinetterie, S.p.A. an Italian manufacturer located in Novarese, Italy.
+For most of its faucets, the manufacturer is M&Z Rubinetterie, S.p.A. an Italian manufacturer located in Novarese, Italy.

 The faucets are brass with the exception of ancillary parts that are typically a zinc alloy.
 Spray heads are plastic (or what Andolini calls it "ABS").
 As the faucets have not been tested or certified, it is not known whether the brass is lead-free to North American standards.

 Plastic is another story.
 Plastic is not suitable for faucets.
-It is commonly used in spray heads because it does not get hot and uncomfortable to hold, but plastic sprays are prone to failure.
+It is commonly used in spray heads because it does not get hot and uncomfortable to hold.
+But, plastic sprays are prone to failure.
 Insulated metal is the preferred material for spray heads.
 Unfortunately, it is becoming increasingly hard to find except in high-end and commercial faucets, and not even in all of these.

 Some are completely unreadable.
 Links to "Additional Information" and "Size" either do not work or contain no information.
 Additional Information is where we expect to find detailed specifications, parts diagrams, measured drawings, and installation instructions.
 Measured drawings are particularly important in determining whether a faucet will fit your sink.
-If available, they are in an image format, small, difficult to read, and stated in millimeters rather then inches.
+If available, they are in an image format, small, difficult to read, and stated in metric dimensions.

 We grade the website not better than a "C" for format and "D" for content.
 Navigation gets an "A".

 The standard warranty in North America is a lifetime limited warranty covering all parts and components.
 The Andolini warranty is far below this standard and strongly implies that management does not have much faith in the robustness or longevity of the faucets it sells.
 Most other domestic companies that sell Italian-made faucets support them with a much stronger warranty.
 (See list below.)

 Customer service gets a slightly better score.
 A telephone call to Andolini is all too often answered by voice mail which invites leaving a message.
 Typically you will get a call back the same day.
 Still, the process is inconvenient if you are under a sink trying to trace the source of a leak and need some immediate help.

-Fully certified, safe and lead free faucets made in Italy that are comparable to Andolini include any of the following: We are continuing to research the company.
+Fully certified, safe and lead-free faucets made in Italy that are comparable to Andolini include any of the following: We are continuing to research the company.
 If you have experience with Andolini faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.